catenax-ng/catenax-ng.github.io/docs/guides/how-to-activate-github-2fa.md

 ---
-title: Activating Two Factor Authentication in GitHub
+title: How To Activate Two Factor Authentication in GitHub
 ---

-:::caution
+:::caution 2FA usage will be mandatory

 Starting Friday, 2022-05-13, the 2 Factor Authentication will be set mandatory for every member in the Catena-X NG organization in Github